-Changes in Accumulated O Comprehensive Income ( and Avai ealized Gains l (Losses) on lable-for-Sale Securities Beginning Balance at January 30, 2021 Other comprehensive income (loss) before reclassification \$ 1,155 (1,561) Amounts reclassified from accumulated other comprehensive income (b) 126 Net current-period other comprehensive income (loss) (1,435) Ending Balance at January 29, 2022 \$ (280)
+Changes in Accumulated Other Comprehensive Income (a) Unrealized Gains and (Losses) on Available-for-Sale Securities Beginning Balance at January 30, 2021 \$ 1,155 (1,561) income (b) 126 Net current-period other comprehensive income (loss) (1,435) Ending Balance at January 29, 2022 \$ (280)

-(a) All amounts are net-of-tax.
-Amounts in parentheses indicate a debit/reduction to other comprehensive income ("OCI").

-(b) Includes \$164 impact of accumulated other comprehensive income reclassifications into Interest and other income for net gains on available-for-sale securities.
+- (a) All amounts are net-of-tax.
+Amounts in parentheses indicate a debit/reduction to other comprehensive income ("OCI"). - (b) Includes \$164 impact of accumulated other comprehensive income reclassifications into Interest and other income for net gains on available-for-sale securities.
 The tax impact of this reclassification was \$38.
 Amounts in parentheses indicate a debit/reduction to OCI.